Yiijee/top-hat/hi_match.md

 *This widget will be active if steps 1-3 are completed.*

 There are two methods of matching, as described in [step 2](#2-loading-results).
 Note that voxel matching is likely to have false-negative results if the tract is thin or slightly variable across brains.
 NBLAST compensates for this but is sensitive to noise if the image background is high.
-The NBLAST matching might take 1-2 minutes if you are running Top Match on a decent computer.
+The NBLAST matching might take 1-2 minutes if you are running Hi Match on a decent computer.
 Check the terminal or command-line tool for progress.

 -   **Usage**: Check the type of matching you want to run (by default, both are selected), then click **Matching**.